 Hosting a clinic is a rewarding experience.
 You'll be bringing like minded people together to learn, have fun and engage with their horses in a positive, progressive atmosphere.
 Depending on the clinic you choose to host, we have between 5 and 10 people allowing for a great deal of individual attention.
 In fact, our Progressive Horsemanship clinics are 100% 1 on 1.

 Here is a quick guide on how to easily host a clinic.
 If you have more questions, please contact us and we'll help you out.

 Have a look at our website clinic page and have your calendar in front of you.
 Find some potential dates.
-Clinics are 3 days in duration and can be run at any time of the week.
-For most folks, Fri-Sun or Sat-Mon works the best however we can schedule a clinic on any set of days.
+Clinics are 3 or days in duration and can be run at any time of the week.

 Scott is willing to travel anywhere - and we mean ANYWHERE!
 For clinics out of driving distance, for example: another country, you'll be responsible for booking a return flight ticket for Scott.
 In this case we won't be able to bring obstacles, however if you're interested in an Obstacle Course Clinic, we can provide a list of obstacles you can build easily and cheaply.